Units and Experiments

 Notecard Flashlight

 Electricity is everywhere!
 The lights above your heads, your computer, even small things such as chargers and flashlights use electricity.
 For electricity to power things like lights, fans, and computers there needs to be a flow of electricity, which is called a circuit.
 A circuit is used to do just that, help electricity flow from a power source to something that you want to power.
-This experiment will allow student to experiment with circuits by creating their own flashlight
+This experiment will allow student to experiment with circuits by creating their own flashlight.

 clip circuit